Lilburn

 • How is the hike?

-It’s about a five mile hike, of a well-marked trail.
+It’s about a five mile hike, of a well-marked trail (UPDATE: Since Redwood Canyon is currently closed to the public, the trail crew hasn't worked on maintaining the trail.
+With the tree canopy gone, the section after the creek crossing is severely overgrown with bushes, some sections are really hard to follow.
+It's a good idea to download that area of the trail on your phone for offline use, just to double-check that you're more or less in the correct direction.
+We expect this to be the case until the canyon reopens to the public).
 Takes between 1.5 and 2 hours.
 The first mile is a gentle downhill slope, then it goes at the bottom of the canyon, relatively flat.
 The crossing of Redwood Creek is roughly halfway to the old cabin site.
 In the spring the flow may be very high, some people just take their boots off and walk on the bottom of the creek (some people barefoot, others with sandals or neoprene socks), but for the rest of the year you can easily cross by stepping on stones.
 From the crossing to the old cabin site it’s easier to think about it in thirds: the first one is mostly uphill, and the second two mostly downhill, with a small uphill right before the cabin.
 On a park brochure my guess is that it would be marked as “moderate-strenous.
 2.5-3 hrs” (they always seem to plan the times for someone walking slow and taking pictures).
 It’s not bad, but it’s not completely flat.

 • How much water do I need to bring?